waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Key Dialogue
 - **Youngster on Route 30:** "Everyone's having fun battling!
 You should too!"

-### Pathfinding Tool Development
-- `path_master` is my current reliable pathfinding tool.
-Failures of `path_master` have so far been due to legitimate in-game obstacles (like moving NPCs), not bugs in the tool itself.
-- `path_master` failed on Route 30 (Turn 1939) for a simple path.
-May be buggy.
-Proceeding with manual navigation.

 ### Custom Agents & Tools (Ideas)
 - **`unstick_me_tool` (Idea):** A tool that analyzes the map XML to find the nearest cluster of "unseen" tiles when I'm stuck, returning coordinates for a new navigation goal.
 Could also check for softlock conditions (e.g., no path to any warp/exit).
 - **`dialogue_summarizer` (Idea):** An agent to extract key information from NPC conversations.